 LDFT trainees - majority training within at least two different dental specialties in addition to primary dental care.
 Dental specialties included OMFS, Paediatric Dentistry, Orthodontics, Restorative Dentistry and Special Care Dentistry.
 Settings included dental practices, hospitals and community clinics.

-DCT1 trainees – all within OMFSin different training locations. (representative as majority of DCT1 posts are in OMFS).
+DCT1 trainees – all based within OMFS but in different training locations. (representative as majority of DCT1 posts are in OMFS).

 Previous DFT trainees now working as a GDP, with no experience of DCT/LDFT.
 This group was 14-23 months post-qualification (similar stage to LDFT & DCT1 participants)

 Supervisors and TPDs of the three different training pathways.
 The majority had experience of more than one training pathway.
+For anonymity purposes, the broad term ‘Supervisor’ shall be used for quotations by supervisors and TPDs.

 Major Themes Generated